sKabYY/LuaBacc/README.md

 ###Accessing C++ from lua
 - Calling C++ function from lua.
 Supporting variable arguements.
 - Binding C++ class to lua.
-(Only support constructor and member function right now.)
+- Binding constructors to lua.
+- Auto binding destructor to lua.
+- Binding member functions to lua.
+- Binding static member functions to lua.

 ###TODO
 - There is always something to be done.